orlandodiaz/automator-workflows/README.md

 | Services| TBA.
 You can just double click them to install them |

 For Folder actions in Applescript.
 Use /Library/Scripts/Folder Action Scripts/

+# Installation steps

+1. Install libav using homebrew.
+This step is crucical for the workflow to transcode m4a to flac `brew install libav`